-Nikka Super “Revival” Limited is a story of love and spirit across time and space.
+Nikka Super “Revival” Limited is a romantic story of love and spirit across time and space.

+Taketsuru became Japan’s first master distiller.
+But in 1961, Rita passed away.
+He knew that the only way to demonstrate his affection was to make a masterpiece of Whisky in her honor — choosing the oldest and finest single-malt spirits to blend the Limited Edition Super Nikka.
 The current masters at Nikka decided to do it all again.
-They purchased and tested one of the rare surviving 1962 Super Nikka bottles from a private collection.
+They tested one of the rare surviving 1962 Super Nikka bottles from a private collection.
 Then they aged and blended and tested until they got it just right.
-The result … Nikka Super “Revival” Limited.
-It is a heavier, thicker Whisky more true to the original than the more commercial flasks that have made the rounds.
+The result is Nikka Super “Revival” Limited.